The American Pipit

 WHAT WETLANDS PARK VISITOR IS EASIER HEARD THAN SEEN?

-American pipits are winter residents at Clark County Wetlands Park, foraging on the ground for insects, grass and weed seeds, and searching like wading birds for crustaceans and mollusks at the water’s edge.
-Our model was photographed at the Pabco Trailhead.
-They are often seen in pairs or small flocks of birds, striding briskly along and bobbing their tails as they feed.
-American pipits are not particularly shy and will sometimes allow observers to approach them when they are on the ground.
-When startled into flight, their white outer tail feathers flash into view.
+American Pipits are winter residents at Clark County Wetlands Park, where they forage on the ground for insects, grass and weed seeds, and small aquatic invertebrates along muddy shorelines.
+Often seen in pairs or small flocks, they stride briskly while bobbing their tails.
+They are not especially shy and may allow a close approach, but when flushed into flight, their white outer tail feathers flash into view.
+The bird pictured here was photographed at the Pabco Trailhead.

 Please enjoy these YouTube videos!